Ex-minister Jose Raul Mulino Wins Panama Presidential Race - UrduPoint

 Mulino, 64, won the single-round, first-past-the-post race with more than a third of votes cast, the Central American country's electoral tribunal said.

-The election came as the country grapples with deep-rooted corruption, a severe drought that has hobbled the economically critical Panama Canal, and a stream of US-bound migrants passing through its jungles.
+The new president will have to contend with deep-rooted corruption, a severe drought that has hobbled the economically critical Panama Canal, and a stream of US-bound migrants passing through its jungles.

+Mulino said he had received the electoral result with "responsibility and humility."

+The vote, he told joyous supporters gathered at a hotel in the capital, represented "the majority will of the Panamanian people."

+Runner up Ricardo Lombana conceded defeat moments before the official result was announced.

-There were lines at many polling stations as eligible voters in the Central American nation of 4.4 million people cast their ballots for a new president, parliament, and local governments to tackle those pressing issues over the next five years.
+There were lines at many polling stations as voters in the Central American nation of 4.4 million people cast their ballots for a new president, parliament and local governments.

 Opinion polls had shown right-wing lawyer Mulino far ahead of the pack of eight candidates.

-But he was made to wait for a last-minute court decision Friday that finally validated his run.
+But he was made to wait for a last-minute court decision Friday that finally validated his run for a five-year term.

 Mulino replaced former president Ricardo Martinelli as the candidate for the right-wing Realizing Goals (RM) party after Martinelli lost an appeal against a money-laundering conviction.